mvonballmo/CSharpHandbook/8_processes.md

-# Processes

-## Documentation
+# Documentation

-### General
+## General

-* Documentation should be written in English and must be grammatically correct (i.e. do not just use lists of keywords or short phrases; prefer full sentences or clauses).
+* Include a `README.md` file at the root of the project that includes the following information:
+  * Dependencies
+  * Basic configuration
+  * Basic command line
-* All documentation ends in a period.
+  * Links to other documentation
-* Use XML documentation to document public and protected elements.
-* Method-level documentation is the absolute minimum (as it will be displayed by code-completion).
-* Private and internal code should only be documented when needed; do not document small methods or methods whose purpose is evident from their implementation.
+* Include a `LICENSE` file at the root of the project that describes licensing restrictions
-* Class documentation should include references to the important members for quick navigation and introduction to the class.
+* Include conceptual documentation for each concept/component to provide an overview and examples of how to use the product.
-* External tutorials and samples are strongly encouraged.
-* Frameworks should provide a more in-depth documentation of the API that includes high-level architecture, diagrams, examples and tutorials.
+* Frameworks should prov

+ide a more in-depth documentation of the API that includes high-level architecture, diagrams, examples and tutorials.
+* Document members and types with XML documentation to enhance code-completion for developers using the library

+## Members and Types

+* Document public and protected elements.
+* Do not document private or internal members.
+Naming and method-size rules mean these will document themselves.
+* Document in English with US-English spelling and grammar.
+* Prefer full sentences or clauses; do not use lists of keywords or short phrases.
+* Include references to important members from class documentation.
 * Stay consistent when documenting similar members (e.g. properties); it’s ok to repeat yourself or to use the same exact structure for all members (see below for examples) as long as the documentation is useful for that member.

-* Do not add "using namespace" declarations just to resolve documentation references;  instead, use as much of the namespace path as necessary in the documentation reference itself.
-It’s better to reserve ``using` for actual code, as the reference from the documentation is not resolved by the C# compiler when generating an executable, whereas the `using` is.
-* Do not ever add an assembly reference just to resolve a documentation reference.
-As above, for the code to pull in another assembly is fine, but the documentation should not introduce such a dependency.
+## Dependencies

+* Do not _add_ `using` declarations or assembly references to resolve documentation references.
+* Documentation should not introduce dependencies.
+* Consider moving the documentation out of the code and into higher-level conceptual documentation.
+* Otherwise, include the required namespace in the documentation reference itself.

-### XML Tags
+## XML Tags

 * Make sure the `<summary>` does not simply restate what is already obvious from the element; however, it should also be relatively short so that it is useful in code-completion.
 * Use a `<remarks>` section to indicate usage and to link to related members.
 It’s sometimes good to include references to other types or methods in descriptive sentences in addition to listing them in the `<seealso>` section.